 Next, think about the shower and tub surround.
 You’ll definitely want tile in the shower.
 Decide how far up the wall you want the tile to go.
 It should definitely go 12 inches or more above the top of the showerhead.

 There are lots of bathroom shower tile ideas.
-Extending the tile all the way to the ceiling is your best bet, and can make your shower alcove feel taller, but it’s not required.
+Extending tile to the ceiling can make your shower alcove feel taller, but it’s not required.
 Tile should surround the shower alcove entirely (up to your chosen height) – anywhere there is not a shower door or curtain.

 If you have a bathtub that’s separate from your shower, this is the next place to consider adding tile.
-If you have a freestanding tub, the height of the surround depends somewhat on the height of your tub.
-At least 48” from your floor is a good place to start.
+If you have a freestanding tub, tile at least 48” from your floor.
 If your tub sits next to the wall, the tile functions as a backsplash and should extend at least 12” up the wall from the edge of the tub.

 Another thing to consider when determining your square footage is a tiled backsplash for your vanity.
 I love using an accent tile here.

 You could even get a little crazy and tile all the way up the wall!
 Floor-to-ceiling tile in a bathroom lends a very spa-like vibe that I love.

 Next, choose your bathroom tile material.
 If you select multiple colors and shapes, they do not all have to be the same material.
 Consider these popular materials:

 Ceramic is your least expensive bathroom tile option and can look fantastic.
 If you’re working with a limited budget and want a bathroom with a “Wow!” factor, try a simple neutral or white ceramic square tile.
 Use it to cover your vast spaces, then pick a beautiful accent tile for a vanity backsplash.

 Glass is generally my go-to for accent tiles, because its so beautiful and a great vehicle for clients to express their personality.